The Cheapest Full Coverage Car Insurance (February 2023)

 Ensure you're getting the best rate for your auto insurance.
 Compare quotes from the top insurance companies.

-- Cheapest Full Coverage Car Insurance
+Cheapest Full Coverage Car Insurance

 Which Companies Have the Cheapest Full Coverage Car Insurance?

-While these rates are the average, they may not reflect the lowest price each customer will receive.
-It’s best to compare quotes from different auto companies using your personalized factors to determine which offers the best cheap full coverage car insurance.
+Each of these companies offers auto insurance coverage in at least 30 states across the U.S. While these rates are averages, they may not reflect the actual rate each customer will receive.
+It’s best to compare auto quotes from different insurance companies using your personalized factors to determine which offers the best cheap full coverage car insurance.

 Compare Auto Insurance Rates

 Ensure you are getting the best rate for your car insurance.
 Compare quotes from the top insurance companies.

 How Much is Full Coverage Car Insurance in Your State?

 Car insurance is regulated by the states, so the cheapest companies for full coverage at a national level might not necessarily be the cheapest company in your state.
 MoneyGeek found that GEICO, the cheapest company for full coverage nationally, is also most likely to be the cheapest on average in your state.
 It had the lowest rates in 24 of the 50 states plus Washington D.C.

 State Farm is the cheapest for full coverage in nine states, while both Nationwide and Erie — the cheapest option in three states each — round out the top four.